-Fitzgerald & Fitzgerald has handled hundreds pf failure to diagnose / medical malpractice cases and has achieved many substantial verdicts and settlements, including a $94 million dollar verdict involving injury associated with failure to diagnose.
+The Fitzgerald Law Firm has handled hundreds of failure to diagnose / medical malpractice cases and has achieved many substantial verdicts and settlements, including a $94 million dollar verdict involving injury associated with failure to diagnose.

 FREE CONSULTATION Failure to Diagnose Colon Cancer 1-800-323-9900 (Toll-Free) or Submit the Firm’s Online Contact Form

 Colon cancer starts in the large intestine (colon) or the rectum (end of the colon).
 In the United States, it is estimated that 150,000 new cases of colon cancer were diagnosed and that 55,000 deaths occurred from colon and rectal cancer in 2006.
 According to the American Cancer Society, colorectal cancer is one of the leading causes of cancer-related deaths in the United States.
 However, in almost all cases, early diagnosis can lead to a complete cure.